 types of crimes, however.
 A major delineation is between blue collar and

-cause injury to people or property, such as
+The following, which are crimes that cause injury to people or property,

 White collar crimes, on the other hand, originally referred to those crimes committed by individuals